-Saltfish and callaloo recipe – Embrace this traditional Jamaican breakfast made with onion, scallion, thyme, tomato, black pepper and fiery scotch bonnet.
+This saltfish and callaloo recipe is the perfect way to embrace a traditional Jamaican breakfast made with onion, scallion, thyme, tomato, black pepper and fiery scotch bonnet.

 What is callaloo?

 In case you're not in the know, callaloo is a dark leafy green vegetable that derives from the Spinach family.
 This vegetable was originally brought to the Caribbean islands from West Africa.

 In Trinidad, Grenada and Dominica they refer to dasheen/taro leaves as callaloo so it is not the same thing and not to be confused for the latter.